Docs Menu

 val replacement = ReplaceOneModel(replaceFilter, replaceDoc)

-To replace multiple documents, you must create an instance of ReplaceOneModel for each document.
+To replace multiple documents, create an instance of ReplaceOneModel for each document.

 To delete a document, create an instance of DeleteOneModel and pass a query filter specifying the document you want to delete.
 A DeleteOneModel instance provides instructions to delete only the first document that matches your query filter.